 Example #3: Advertising on TikTok

 This time, we are not using a specific company for our example.
-Instead, we will talk in a more general sense with a newer form of advertising.
-One of the newest, most innovative, and effective ways of advertising is through TikTok.
+Instead, we will talk in a more general sense about a newer form of advertising.
+One of the newest, most innovative, and most effective ways of advertising is through TikTok.

 Many small businesses have found success through TikTok’s algorithm.
 Simple hashtags, video clips showcasing the process of creating the product, and friendly voiceovers can allow someone’s video to reach hundreds of thousands of people’s For You pages without the creator even trying.